Internal Communications Resources + Freelance Writer Resources

 5 Steps to Better Change Management Communication + Template by Prosci

 Change management is more than just sending communication; internal communicators can benefit from applying change management principles and practices, as they often communicate significant organizational changes.
 As a Prosci-certified professional familiar with Prosci's teachings, I tend to incorporate their communication principles into my internal communications work.
-This guide provides solid advice internal comms pros can borrow from.
+This guide provides solid advice that internal comms pros can borrow.

 Apogy's Change Management Training & Certification Program